Fatma Sultan (daughter of Selim II)

-Fatma Sultan (c.
-1558 – October 1580; فاطمہ سلطان) was an Ottoman princess, daughter of Sultan Selim II (reign 1566–1574) of the Ottoman Empire and an unknown concubine.
-She was the granddaughter of Suleiman the Magnificent (reign 1520–66) and Hürrem Sultan, half-sister of Sultan Murad III (reign 1574–1595) and aunt of Sultan Mehmed III (reign 1595–1603).
+Fatma Sultan (فاطمہ سلطان; c.
+1560 – 1590) was an Ottoman princess, daughter of Sultan Selim II (reign 1566–1574) of the Ottoman Empire.
+She was the granddaughter of Suleiman the Magnificent (reign 1520–66) and Hürrem Sultan, half-sister of Sultan Murad III (reign 1574–1595) and the aunt of Sultan Mehmed III (reign 1595–1603).

 Early life

-Fatma was born circa 1558/1559 during Selim's princedom, at Konya where he served as sanjakbey, or provincial governor, at the time.
+Fatma was born circa 1560 during Selim's princedom, at Konya where he served as sanjakbey, or provincial governor, at the time.
 She was her father's youngest daughter.
-Her mother's identity is uncertain; it's likely that she was the fourth daughter of Nurbanu Sultan, however the claim remains disputed.
-She had three older sisters, Şah Sultan, Gevherhan Sultan and Ismihan Sultan, an older brother, Murad III, and seven younger half-brothers who died infants when Murad became Sultan and he applicated the Law of Fraticide.
+Her mother's identity is uncertain.

+It was generally accepted that Fatma Sultan’s mother was Nurbanu Sultan, however her endowment deed records that she allocated 60 akçe from her endowment’s surplus to her mother.
+Therefore Fatma Sultan’s mother must have been alive by 1590, the year the endowment deed was registered.
+However Valide Nurbanu Sultan passed away in 1583.
+According to Ottoman contemporary source Seyyid Lokman Fatma Sultan passed away on June 24th 1590.

+Fatma was born with an unknown concubine is further proved by the provision made by her for her mother for 40 akçe, which was definitely not required by a woman paid 1100 akçe by the end of Selim II's reign as haseki sultan and 2000 akçe in her son, Murad III's reign as valide sultan and who had died in 1583, predating Fatma's will.

 Marriage

-In 1573, she married Kanijeli Siyavuş Pasha (died 1602), then Beylerbey (governor-general) of Rumelia, and eventually Grand Vizier (1582–1584, 1586–1589, 1592–1593).
+In June 16th 1575, she married Kanijeli Siyavuş Pasha (died 1602), then Beylerbey (governor-general) of Rumelia, and eventually Grand Vizier (1582–1584, 1586–1589, 1592–1593).
 Stephan Gerlach, first assistant and clergyman to the ambassador of the Holy Roman Empire at Istanbul from 1573 to 1578, recorded word that the Beylerbey was originally a slave whom Fatma's father Selim bought as a boy for 500 ducats and came to regard as his own son.
 It was in Sultan Selim's will that this marriage be arranged.

 Fatma's dowry amounted to approximately 5000 ducats.
 The marriage was happy, as indicated by the fact that she pleaded with her brother Murad to spare Siyavuş Pasha's life when at some point the latter fell out of favour.
 Siyavuş Pasha's physician, Moses Benveniste was often at dinner with the couple.
 She bore her husband four sons and a daughter, but only a son survived beyond the infancy.